Tomires/thesis/exploration.md

 ## Introduction

+The following section details choices made regarding key design elements included within the exploration system and the motivations behind these choices.

 ### Questing system

 The quest system is an important plot device that motivates the player and helps alleviate the negative effects of grind mechanics on player retention.
 While researching the possible quest archetypes, I wanted to focus on three aspects - repeatability, quests as means of motivating the player to move between game areas and variability.

 #### Repeatability

 The first aspect concerns quests that are meant to be experienced multiple times.
-Repeatable quests entice the player to return to previous areas and usually provide rewards that are exclusive to a particular region of the map they take place in.
+Repeatable quests entice the player to return to previous areas and usually provide rewards that are exclusive to the particular region of the map they take place in.

 #### Exploration quests

-These quests are generally one-time only opportunities that are designed to move the player from one area to another in a smooth and believable fashion.
+These quests are generally one-time-only opportunities that are designed to move the player from one area to another in a smooth and believable fashion.
 These types of quests are utilised in World of Warcraft, where they are referred to as breadcrumb quests.
-I will work with branching quest arcs, however, for the sake of simplicity, no two quests can be mutually exclusive.
+We will work with branching quest arcs, however, for the sake of simplicity, no two quests can be mutually exclusive.

 The following diagram illustrates the relationships between quests.
-Green exclamation marks symbolize main quests, while yellow marks symbolize side quests.
+Green exclamation marks symbolise main quests, while yellow marks symbolise side quests.
 Main quests are dependent on one another, while side quests are optional.
 Many main quests are of the breadcrumb type, as discussed in the previous paragraph, though this is not always the case.

 ![Quests diagram](images/diagram_quests.png)

 #### Variability

 One issue a lot of modern role-playing games face is the lack of variability when it comes to quests.
 The player is generally asked to kill a certain number of enemies or to collect certain items.
-To help combat this fact, I have listed below some examples that can be used within my game:
+To help combat this fact, I have listed below some examples that can be used within our game:

 - character hunting quest (triggering conversations with different NPCs),
 - scavenger hunt (locating certain cues hidden within the environment),